lukasoppermann/html5sortable/README.md

     Destination Container Data
-    e.detail.destination.index - {Integer} Index of the element within Sortable Items Only e.detail.destination.elementIndex - {Integer} Index of the element in all elements in the Sortable Container e.detail.destination.container - {HTMLElement} Sortable Container that element was moved out of (or copied from) e.detail.destination.itemsBeforeUpdate - {Array} Sortable Items before the move e.detail.destination.items - {Array} Sortable Items after the move */
+    e.detail.destination.index - {Integer} Index of the element within Sortable Items Only e.detail.destination.elementIndex - {Integer} Index of the element in all elements in the Sortable Container e.detail.destination.container - {HTMLElement} Sortable Container that element is moved into (or copied into) e.detail.destination.itemsBeforeUpdate - {Array} Sortable Items before the move e.detail.destination.items - {Array} Sortable Items after the move */